 Hamlet's oft-quoted tribute to man, "What a piece of work is a man!"
+This sounds a bit sarcastic to me!

 Sophocles' celebration of the greatness of man in his Antigone.
 He is master of all in this life except death, which alone can conquer him,